klintkanopka/lecture-slides/slides/statcomp-lect-08/pages/04-jackknife.md

 - Compute your estimator or statistic on each resampled dataset
 - Aggregate these statistics to get your jackknife estimate
-  - The mean of the estimator in jackknife samples can be used to understand bias -The variance of the estimator in jackknife samples can be used to quantify uncertainty
+  - The mean of the estimator in jackknife samples can be used to understand bias
+  - The variance of the estimator in jackknife samples can be used to quantify uncertainty
   - Does not require the CLT to apply to the estimator!